I am a trained fine artist. These series of articles share what mediums such as ink, pencil, or paint can do for your artwork.

 What Makes a Color Pencil a Color Pencil?

 Color pencils are basically made out of three things:

-- Wood Casing: This is excluding the case of Kohni-Noor Progresso, which are woodless color pencils.
+- Wood Casing: This excludes the case of Kohni-Noor Progresso, which are woodless color pencils.

 How Are Color Pencils Different?

-The Prismacolor Premier is a lightweight pencil and because color goes down very easily, this pencil is probably easier on somebody with arthritis or limited mobility in their hands.
+The Prismacolor Premier is a lightweight pencil, and because the color goes down very easily, this pencil is probably easier on somebody with arthritis or limited mobility in their hands.
 Your hands will tire less if you do not have to press as hard.

-With the Kohni-Noor Progresso, you do have to press harder, but I still have some pencils from a set that are twenty years old and still going strong.
+The Kohni-Noor Progresso requires that you press harder, but I still have some twenty-year-old pencils from a set that is still going strong.

-The Staedtler Mars CE and the Ergosoft have a triangular barrel and because of this little ingenious design, these also do not roll off of your drawing surface.
+The Staedtler Mars CE and the Ergosoft have a triangular barrel, and because of this ingenious little design, these also do not roll off your drawing surface.

 Should I Buy a Set or Open Stock?